Illegal number: Background

-Any image file or an executable program can be regarded as simply a very large binary number.
-In certain jurisdictions, there are images that are illegal to possess, due to obscenity or secrecy/classified status, so the corresponding numbers could be illegal.
+Any image file or an executable program can be regarded as simply a very large binary number, which can be converted into hexadecimal numbers, which are then converted into color hex codes.
+In certain jurisdictions, there are images that are illegal to possess, due to obscenity, child pornography, or secrecy/classified status, so the corresponding numbers could be illegal.

 In 2011, Sony sued George Hotz and members of fail0verflow for jailbreaking the PlayStation 3.
 Part of the lawsuit complaint was that they had published PS3 keys.
 Sony also threatened to sue anyone who distributed the keys.
-Sony later accidentally retweeted an older dongle key through its fictional Kevin Butler character.